sqlmapproject/sqlmap/Usage.md

 Switch: `--no-cast`

 When retrieving results, sqlmap uses a mechanism where all entries are being casted to string type and replaced with a whitespace character in case of `NULL` values.
 That is being made to prevent any erroneous states (e.g. concatenation of `NULL` values with string values) and to easy the data retrieval process itself.
-Nevertheless, there are reported cases (e.g. older versions of MySQL DBMS) where this mechanism needed to be turned-off (using this switch) because of constant retrival of `None` values.
+Nevertheless, there are reported cases (e.g. older versions of MySQL DBMS) where this mechanism needed to be turned-off (using this switch) because of problems with data retrieval itself (e.g. `None` values are returned back).

 ### Turn off string escaping mechanism

 Switch: `--no-escape`

-In cases when sqlmap needs to use (single-quote delimited) string values inside payloads (e.g. `foobar`), those values are automatically being escaped (e.g. `CHAR(102)+CHAR(111)+CHAR(111)+CHAR(98)+CHAR(97)+CHAR(114)`).
+In cases when sqlmap needs to use (single-quote delimited) string values inside payloads (e.g. `SELECT 'foobar'`), those values are automatically being escaped (e.g. `SELECT CHAR(102)+CHAR(111)+CHAR(111)+CHAR(98)+CHAR(97)+CHAR(114)`).
 That is being done because of two things: obfuscation of payload content and preventing potential problems with query escaping mechanisms (e.g. `magic_quotes` and/or `mysql_real_escape_string`) at the backend server.
 User can use this switch to turn it off (e.g. to reduce payload size).

 ### Custom injection payload